solana-labs/solana-web3.js/packages/addresses/README.md

 ### `assertIsProgramDerivedAddress()`

-In the event that you receive an address/bump-seed tuple from some untrusted source, you can assert that such an tuple conforms to the `ProgramDerivedAddress` type using this function.
+In the event that you receive an address/bump-seed tuple from some untrusted source, you can assert that such a tuple conforms to the `ProgramDerivedAddress` type using this function.

 See [`assertIsAddress()`](#assertisaddress) for an example of how to use an assertion function.